 OES-Environmental has developed the following tools to provide information that may be useful for addressing many activities around environmental consenting/permitting.
 All are hosted on Tethys:

-- Data Portal: This list includes references to environmental post-installation monitoring datasets conducted around marine renewable energy device deployments.
+- Data Portal: This list includes references to environmental post-installation monitoring datasets conducted around marine energy deployments.
 The data may be accessible at an external website or from a listed point of contact.

 - Management Measures Tool: This tool was designed based on input from researchers, regulators, and developers at a workshop organized by OES-Environmental held May 9th 2017 in Glasgow UK.
 The tool provides recommendations for a set of robust management measures might act as safeguards for marine animals and habitats until such time as definitive monitoring data become available to determine the level of risk from turbines and WECs.